awsdocs/aws-step-functions-developer-guide/doc_source/connectors-ddb.md

     },
 ```

-To see this state in a working example, see the [Transfer Data Records \(Lambda, DynamoDB, SQS\)](sample-project-transfer-data-sqs.md) sample project\.
+To see this state in a working example, see the [Transfer Data Records \(Lambda, DynamoDB, Amazon SQS\)](sample-project-transfer-data-sqs.md) sample project\.

 For information on how to configure IAM when using Step Functions with other AWS services, see [IAM Policies for Integrated Services](connectors-iam-templates.md)\.